 The ruling PAP was facing one of the toughest hurdles in history just as Prime Minister Goh Chok Tong went into the GE as the PM for the final time.
 Singapore faced the worst economic crisis since independence due to the September 11 terrorist attacks, also known as "9-11", in the United States.

 For the first time in 38 years, a formal political umbrella emerged from the opposition.
-The four-party SDA was established with Chiam See Tong as its chief, consisting of the SPP he led, which was the leader party, along with NSP, PKMS and JPS.
+The four-party SDA was established with Chiam See Tong as its chief and comprised of the SPP he led, which would be the anchor party of SDA, along with NSP, PKMS and JPS.

 Former WP Non-Constituency Member of Parliament J. B. Jeyaretnam, who lost his seat three months before the GE after becoming a bankrupt from failing to pay defamation damages, resigned from the party, citing disagreements with the present leadership.
 The sole WP MP, Low Thia Khiang, took over as secretary-general and became WP's third-generation face.